cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

 ### BaseAccount

-All current lockup account types must pass in a `BaseAccount` interface as their property. `BaseAccount` interface is defined as:
+All lockup account types implement the `BaseAccount` interface. `BaseAccount` interface is defined as:

 ```go
 type BaseAccount interface {